The Accumulation of Capital: Imperialism as a necessity

-Adopting what Michael Löwy calls "the viewpoint of the victims of capitalist modernization," Luxemburg details the impact of this "fundamentally inhuman and socially destructive enterprise" across the globe.
+Adopting what Löwy calls "the viewpoint of the victims of capitalist modernization," Luxemburg details the impact of this "fundamentally inhuman and socially destructive enterprise" across the globe.
 Her examples include the dispossession of English peasants, the enslavement of African peoples, the extermination of Indigenous peoples in the Americas, the British incursions into China, French colonialism in Algeria, and British colonialism in India and South Africa.

 Luxemburg concludes that imperialism is not merely one policy among others but is the essential final stage of capitalism.
 However, this process is inherently contradictory.
 As capitalism expands to encompass the entire globe, it progressively eliminates the very non-capitalist formations it needs for its survival.
 Once the world is fully capitalized, there will be no "outside" left to absorb surplus value, and the system will face its final, terminal crisis.